-n the United States, the prevailing approach to regulating children's internet behavior is to ensure that parents or caregivers mediate their children's online interactions.
-The FTC's COPPA enforcement reflects a social and political demand for parental supervision to ensure that children are safe on the internet.15 However, there is no robust digital identity system for the internet-there is no one, simple method for identifying whether a website or service user is a child or an adult, let alone identifying whether an individual providing consent is the parent of a child user.
-To fill this gap, a variety of VPC techniques and technologies have emerged.
+n the United States, the prevailing route to regulating children's internet behavior has been to ensure that parents or caregivers mediate their children's online interactions.
+The FTC's COPPA enforcement reflects a legal, political, and social demand for parental supervision to ensure that children are safe on the internet.15 However, there is no robust digital identity system for the internet-there is no one, simple method for identifying whether a website user is a child or an adult, let alone identifying whether an individual providing consent is the parent of a child user.
+To fill this gap, various VPC techniques and technologies have emerged and formed the roadmap from which we are navigating VPC today.